maybebyte/anthesis/pages/selfhosting.md

 friends, work, and school, or even required by the last two.
 Despite that, I highly encourage you to explore free alternatives to proprietary software you use.
 The libre lifestyle doesn't have to be all or nothing;
-you can switch things out as you feel comfortable, like Google Chrome for Firefox, and you'll be better for it.
+switch things out as you feel comfortable, like Google Chrome for Firefox, and you'll be better for it.

 ## <abbr title="Virtual Private Server">VPS</abbr> providers